alarxel/alarxel/README.md

 ### Hi there 👋

-My name is Alan, I'm from Guatemala and I'm a Engineer Software.
+My name is Alan, I'm from Guatemala and I'm an Engineer Software.

 * Currently workin for IMSA.